google/grr-doc/docs/investigating-with-grr/artifacts/defining.md

 they are GRR-specific they remain in the GRR repository in the `grr/artifacts/flow_templates` directory.

-This is temporary working name.
+This is a temporary working name.
 We intend to rework this functionality into a more general, powerful and configurable way to call GRR from YAML.

 [artifact-repository]: https://github.com/ForensicArtifacts/artifacts